study-flamingo/ledall-study-guide/docs/ROADMAP.md

 # Ledall Roll Study Guide - Project Roadmap

-## Current Status: v1.0 Final Draft Complete ✓
+## Current Status: v0.6.0 Draft In Progress

 The complete study guide (41 chapters, ~40,000 words) is compiled and ready for the next phase.